What is a tummy tuck (Abdominoplasty)?

 Step 6: The Results

-The results are immediate however the final outcome will be apparent only after a number of months, once all of the swelling in the area has gone down.
+The results are immediate however the final outcome will be apparent only after a number of months, once all of the swellings in the area has gone down.

 What should I expect from the recovery process?

 - A dressing or surgical tape will be placed over the incisions at the end of the procedure.

 - Drains (small tubes connected to a drainage container) will be inserted into the surgical site during the procedure in order to drain any fluid that might build up in the area following the operation.
 The drains are typically left in place for 2-4 days.

 - At the end of the procedure, you will be transferred to recovery and from there to the ward for an overnight stay.
 You will be discharged the following morning.

 - Prior to being discharged, you will receive postoperative instructions.